6 Tips to Get Your Baking Done Faster (Without Buying Fancy Gear!)

 And here comes the difficult part… Stay away from ANY screens for at least half an hour before you go to bed.
 Digital screens have a very particular kind of light that stimulates our brains and keeps them awake.

 So, switch your phone to airplane mode half an hour before you plan to sleep and don’t look at it again.
-Rather take this time to listen to read a bit or colour in (it works wonders for relaxation!!).
+Rather take this time to listen to music, or read a bit or colour in (it works wonders for relaxation!!).

 Planning your evening routine instead of letting it just “happen”, will give your body the rest it needs which will make you more productive the next day.